-The First-Year Experience is a comprehensive program of events, programs and activities that assist students in becoming familiar with Georgia College and in developing the necessary college skills to thrive in GC’s liberal arts environment.
-The sequenced schedule of events and activities persists over a 12-month period – from contact during a prospective student’s senior year of high school through the completion of the first term of study at Georgia College.
+The First-Year Experience is a comprehensive program of events, programs and activities that assist students in becoming familiar with Georgia College & State University and in developing the necessary college skills to thrive in GCSU’s liberal arts environment.
+The sequenced schedule of events and activities persists over a 12-month period – from contact during a prospective student’s senior year of high school through the completion of the first term of study at GCSU.
 The First-Year Experience not only links incoming students with the institution, but also with faculty within their prospective department, and with other incoming students.
-The FYE also introduces students to the mission and expectations of the learning community of Georgia College, including the first year theme of “Reason, Respect & Responsibility.”
+The FYE also introduces students to the mission and expectations of the learning community of Georgia College & State University, including the first year theme of “Reason, Respect & Responsibility.”

 New Student Orientation